jlehtoma/Recodepository/data/README.md

 Sheet 1 is divided into 2 tables:

-  3. `Habitat`: Description of the habitat classes
+  3. `habitat`: Description of the habitat classes

-  4. `HabitatThreat`: Actual threat classes for habitats
+  4. `habitat_threat`: Actual threat classes for habitats

 Sheet 2 is table `Threat`.